zephyrproject-rtos/zephyr/boards/xtensa/intel_adsp_cavs25/doc/intel_adsp_generic.rst

 install the modified Linux SOF kernel instead of the default kernel.
 It is recommended you follow the `SOF instructions`_ to build and run SOF on Zephyr.

-UP2 and UP Xtreme users can refer to the `UP Community wiki`_ for help installing a Linux operating system on their board.
+UP Xtreme users can refer to the `UP Community wiki`_ for help installing a Linux operating system on their board.

 Signing Tool